Statement on Climate Change

 VI.
 The Hartford as Emitter and as Advocate

 In addition to managing its own GHG emissions, which are relatively small as indicated above, The Hartford further recognizes the role that all public companies may play as advocates for sound and responsible public policy.
-The Hartford has acted as a public advocate through its membership in the American Insurance Association (AIA).
+The Hartford has acted as a public advocate individually and through its membership in the American Insurance Association (AIA).

 VII.
 Corporate Governance: Accountability at The Hartford